 As soon as you’ll submit the project after completing, the employer will review the project and if (s)he is satisfied with your work, he will release your payment.

 Then the amount will be transferred to your wallet from the platform.
 That’s how freelancing platform works.
-They charge some commission also, you can check out the commission details about freelancer.com website.
+They charge some commission also, you can check out the commission details about the freelancer.com website.

-Now, double check all the details, and click on the ‘place bid’ button.
+Now, double-check all the details, and click on the ‘place bid’ button.
 All done!
 You’ve successfully placed your bid for the project.

-From here, it’s up to employer if (s)he will award your bid or not.
+From here, it’s up to the employer if (s)he will award your bid or not.
 Depending upon a number of factors.

 Step 20: In a similar way, you have to place a number of bids until you’ll not receive any project from here.
 Be fast!
-People on freelancer usually look for urgent hiring, so try to place your bids faster.
+People on freelancers usually look for urgent hiring, so try to place your bids faster.